The Student’s Guide to College Waitlists and Deferrals

 There are many reasons a college may waitlist students.
 Here are two of the most common:

 • Space: Colleges have a limited number of spots for their incoming first-year classes.
 As such, they want to avoid accepting too many people all at once.
-Putting applicants on a waitlist allows schools to see how many accepted students have committed to attending before admitting additional students.
+Putting applicants on a waitlist allows schools to see how many accepted students will commit before admitting additional students.

 • Borderline Applicants: Some students straddle the border between acceptance and rejection due to a mix of impressive and less impressive parts in their applications.
-For example, an applicant may have submitted a well-written, compelling essay, but their test scores and grades weren't quite up to par.
+For example, an applicant may submit a well-written, compelling essay — but their test scores and grades aren’t quite up to par.

 What Does “Deferred” Mean in College Applications?